mstrens/oXs_on_RP2040/README.md

    - GPS data (longitude, latitude, speed, altitude,...) (optional)
    Note: vertical speed is improved when baro sensor is combined with MP6050 sensor.

-### It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus signal (e.g Frsky or Jeti).
+### It can also provide up to 16 PWM RC channels from a CRSF/ELRS or from 1 or 2 Sbus/Fbus/Exbus/Ibus signal (e.g Frsky,Jeti,Flysky ).

 ### It can also provide SBUS signal (e.g. from 1 or 2 ELRS receivers).
- When connected to 2 receivers, the generated PWM and Sbus signals will be issued from the last received Rc channels.
+ When connected to 2 receivers, the output signals (e.g. PWM or Sbus) will be issued from the last received Rc channels.
  So this provide a kind of redundancy/diversity.

-Each function (telemetry/PWM/SBUS) can be used alone or combined with the others.
+Each function (telemetry/PWM/SBUS/sequencer) can be used alone or combined with the others.

 ### To stabilize a camera, it requires
     - to use a mp6050 device
     - to configure oXs in order to get Rc channels and to generate PWM signals for the servos controling the camera
     - to edit the camera parameters in the config.h file and to compile the edited project.

+### To use some sequencers, it requires to configure oXs in order to get Rc channels

 ## -------  Hardware -----------------

 This project requires a board with a RP2040 processor (like the rapsberry pi pico).

-A better alternative is the RP2040-Zero (same processor but smaller board)
+A better alternative is the RP2040-Zero or the RP2040-TINY (both have the same processor but smaller board)

 This board can be connected to:
    * a pressure sensor (GY63 or GY86 board based on MS5611, SPL06 or BMP280) to get altitude and vertical speed